seedhartha/reone/README.md

 - Use WASD and ZC keys to move around
 - Left click to interact with an object
+- Right click and move the mouse to rotate the camera
 - Press Space to pause the game
 - Press V to switch the camera type
 - Use "-" and "+" keys to adjust the game speed